CBECC-software/cbecc/README.md

 # CBECC
 Building energy code compliance analysis tools - developed for and supported by the California Energy Commission (CEC).
 This series of program modules enable energy code authorities to easily define and maintain a building data model and rules database that ensure accurate energy code compliance analysis.
-Perofrmance compliance tools based on this open source project use both EnergyPlus (via OpenStudio) and CSE (California Simulation Engine) building energy simulation tools in comparing proposed and standard/baseline model energy use to determine code compliance.
+Performance compliance tools based on this open source project use both EnergyPlus (via OpenStudio) and CSE (California Simulation Engine) building energy simulation tools in comparing proposed and standard/baseline model energy use to determine code compliance.
 For more information about each program module, refer to the src\README.md file.

 # Supporting Files